Timeline: Verizon and Vodafone's long relationship

 April 24: Reuters reports that Verizon is preparing a $100 billion bid for the stake and could use a structure that could limit Vodafone’s tax obligation to $5 billion or less.

-Reporting by Supantha Mukherjee in Bangalore; Chelsea Emery, Ben Berkowitz and Sinead Carew in New York; Editing by Tim Dobbyn and Saumyadeb Chakrabarty
+Reporting by Chelsea Emery, Ben Berkowitz and Sinead Carew; Editing by Tim Dobbyn